Anthropophagolagnia

 - Biastophilia22/100Biastophilia · Clinical ParaphiliasBiastophilia (raptophilia) is a clinically described paraphilia in which sexual arousal depends specifically on a partner's genuine non-consent, fear, or resistance.
 Acting on it constitutes sexual assault; it is documented here strictly as a clinical category.22

-- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasA rare, contested clinical label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's) frequently tied to excitement or sexual arousal.
-Documented only in scattered case reports, it is recognised by no diagnostic manual and carries extreme risk.5
+- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasClinical vampirism, nicknamed Renfield's syndrome, is a rare and contested label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's), often reported with excitement or arousal.
+It appears in no diagnostic manual and carries extreme risk.5

-- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.4
+- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.4

 lethal non-consensual paraphilia · cannibalism-linked · harm to others · forensic